 The next image shows the mouthpiece viewed in the position it would be in just before being brought up to play.
 We are looking at it from bottom rim to top rim.
 You can see how the rim at the sides slopes away from the player from inside to outside.
 The high point of the rim is moved to the extreme inside of the contour.
 The outside of the rim is not in contact with the lips.
 The side rim therefore feels more narrow than the top and bottom rim.

 Mouthpieces with a narrow rim improve flexibility because the rim doesn’t pin down the embouchure.
 The down side of these so called cookie cutter rims is that they can be uncomfortable.
 With the Wedge design the wider top and bottom rims support the mouthpiece while the narrow side rims provide flexibility, so you get the advantage of a narrow rim without the usual discomfort.
+The result is less difficulty moving from note to note or across large intervals.

 Reducing rim pressure at the sides improves circulation and reduces swelling of the embouchure.
 The lips get fresh blood from the arteries that run from the corners of the lips to the middle.
 Venous blood and lymph, which are responsible for swelling of the lips, are drained away in the opposite direction.
 The pressure of a conventional rim where it crosses the blood and lymphatic vessels at the side of the rim blocks their flow, sort of like stepping on a garden hose.
 The blockage of flow in and out causes fatigue and swelling.
 The Wedge rim reduces fatigue and swelling by greatly reducing this blockage.